suneeta-mall/suneeta-mall.github.io/_posts/2019-12-21-Reproducible-ml-research-n-industry.md

 > A model is rarely deployed twice. <sub>[Talby, 2018][Talby]</sub>

-One of the reason for why a model rarely gets deployed more than once [ref][Talby] is `Concept drift`.
-Our concept of [things and stuff][things_stuff] keeps evolving.
-Dont believe me? figure 9 shows how we envisaged car 18's to now when we say car we mostly imagine solar power possibly self driving cars!
+One of the reason for why a model rarely gets deployed more than once <sup>[ref][Talby]</sup> is `Concept drift`.
+Our concept of
+[things and stuff][things_stuff] keeps evolving.
+Dont believe me? figure 9 shows how we envisaged car 18's to now.
+Our current evolving impression of car is solar power self driving cars!

 <!-- {: .oversized} -->
 > ![](/images/concept-drift.jpeg)
 *Figure 9: Our evolving concept of `car`*

 So, now we dont just have to manage reproducibility over one model but many!
-Because, our model needs to continually keep learning in whats more commonly known in ML field as `Continual learning` [more info][or_continuous-learning].
+Because, our model needs to continually keep learning in a more commonly known term in ML as `Continual learning` [more info][or_continuous-learning].
 An interesting review paper on this topic is [here][cl_paper].

-In fact, Continual learning is so recognized that support for easy iteration & continuous improvement were the top two features industry voted as their main focus with ML as per Dresner Advisory Services’6th annual 2019 Data Science and Machine Learning [Market Study].

 <!-- {: .oversized} -->
 > ![](/images/dvs.jpg)
 *Figure 10: Top features - Dresner Advisory Services Data Science and Machine Learning [Market Study]*

+In fact, Continual learning is so recognized that support for easy iteration & continuous improvement were the top two features industry voted as their main focus with ML as per Dresner Advisory Services’6th annual 2019 Data Science and Machine Learning [Market Study] (see figure 10).